dslab-epfl/svshi/svshi/documentation/documentation.md

 SVSHI is great, however it has some important **limitations**:

 - We lose the decentralized aspect of KNX, as most logic is _centralized_: if the host running SVSHI goes down, the KNX system does not work anymore.
 - We do not use the full potential of the devices: in Python we implement sometimes behaviors that could be done by the device itself on its own with the right ETS configuration.
+This is due to the fact that two push buttons do not necessarily have the same settings available, so SVSHI uses the most basic ones that are always available (see [Section 1.2.4](#124-knx-devices)).
 - We still need to use ETS to program devices the first time an app is installed and this can be cause of errors.
 However, this programming is mostly limited to group addresses assignment, which is aided by the `assignment.txt` and `assignment.csv` files that SVSHI outputs on successful compilation.
 - SVSHI itself is not verified, so we do not yet provide 100% verified smart infrastructures.